Gigabyte Releases Statement On Exploding PSUs

 |110% ~ 120% (825W ~ 925W)

-Aris Mpitziopoulos, our resident power supply guru, reviewed the GP-P750GM on his Hardware Busters YouTube channel, and his sample had exploded with fireworks.
-Mpitziopoulos concluded that the OPP and OCP protections were set too high and the questionable FETs simply couldn't deal with the load.
+Aris Mpitziopoulos, our resident power supply guru, reviewed the GP-P750GM on his Hardware Busters YouTube channel, and his sample had also exploded with fireworks.
+Mpitziopoulos concluded that the OPP and OCP at 12V protections were set too high and the questionable FETs simply couldn't deal with the load.
+Even with his years of experience in the field, the GP-P750GM utilized parts from brands that Mpitziopoulos had never heard about, which make us doubt the quality of the components.

 Gigabyte's solution consists in lowering the OPP trigger point for the GP-P850GM and GP-P750GM.
-The manufactuer lowered the threshold from 120% to 150% down to 110% and 120%.
+The manufactuer reduced the threshold from 120% to 150% down to 110% and 120% for both units.
 In its statement, Gigabyte reaffirms that "the potential issues that were reported, only seemed to occur after very long time periods of extreme load testing via DC Electronic load equipment and would not be typical of any real world usage."

 However, we're not convinced that adjusting the OPP protection is the answer to the GP-P850GM and GP-P750GM's problems.
-The majority of the user feedback on Newegg involves DOA (dead on arrival) units so this may be problem with the design or perhaps the quality assurance department dropped the ball for a few and a bad lot escaped the factory.
+The majority of the user feedback on Newegg involves DOA (dead on arrival) and failing units.
+The problem may be deeper and could lie with the design itself or Gigabyte's selection of components for the power supply.

+I got myself a Gigabyte PSU (a P550B) to power a fairly standard Ryzen 3 2200G system.
+Office use, nothing fancy, no power-hungry parts.
+It died within a week after I first powered it up.
+I still don't know how and why it died powering such a low-stress system.

+Luckily the RMA process was very quick, so the PC's back up and running in a short time.
+I've got my own share of running cheap PSUs, but this is the first time a PSU died in less than a week of use, even those generic "dongfeng" no-label, bare aluminium PSUs none of them died this quickly.
+And this is big name brand.